Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Abstract

 \section{Abstract}

-We present a manifold-based autoencoder method for learning nonlinear dynamics in time, notably partial differential equations (PDEs), in which the manifold latent space evolves according to Ricci flow.
-This can be accomplished by simulating Ricci flow in a physics-informed setting, and manifold quantities can be matched so that Ricci flow is empirically achieved.
-With our methodology, the manifold is learned as part of the training procedure, so ideal geometries may be discerned, while the evolution simultaneously induces a more accommodating latent representation over static methods.
-We present our method on a range of numerical experiments consisting of PDEs that encompass desirable characteristics such as periodicity and randomness, remarking error on in-distribution and extrapolation scenarios.
-Our code is available at \url{https://github.com/agracyk2/Ricci-flow-guided-autoencoders-in-learning-time-dependent-dynamics}.
+We present a manifold-based machine learning encoder-decoder method for learning dynamics in time, notably partial differential equations (PDEs), in which the manifold latent space evolves according to Ricci flow.
+This can be accomplished by parameterizing the latent manifold stage and subsequently simulating Ricci flow in a physics-informed setting, matching manifold quantities so that Ricci flow is empirically achieved.
+We emphasize dynamics that admit low-dimensional representations.
+With our method, the manifold, induced by the metric, is discerned through the training procedure, while the latent evolution due to Ricci flow provides an accommodating representation.
+By use of this flow, we sustain a canonical manifold latent representation for all values in the ambient PDE time interval continuum.
+We showcase that the Ricci flow facilitates qualities such as learning for out-of-distribution data and adversarial robustness on select PDE data.
+Moreover, we provide a thorough expansion of our methods in regard to special cases which allow higher-dimensional representations, such as Ricci flow on the hypersphere and neural discovery of non-parametric geometric flows with entropic strategies.